plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 ## Prepare model and image for synthesis

-In the following block, we create a {class}`~plenoptic.models.DeepNetFeatures` model matching the output of the final fully connected layer of a classic image recognition network, [ResNet50](https://en.wikipedia.org/wiki/Residual_neural_network) .
-We chose the final layer because the goal of adversarial attack is misclassification and the final layer corresponds to the probabilities for the 1000 categories.
+In the following block, we create a {class}`~plenoptic.models.DeepNetFeatures` model matching the output of the final fully connected layer of a classic image recognition network, [ResNet50](https://en.wikipedia.org/wiki/Residual_neural_network) trained to classify images into one of c[1000 categories](https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/).
+We chose the final layer to attack because the goal is misclassification and the final fully-connected layer corresponds to the probabilities of the categories.
 After creating the model, we then prepare the image.
 Finally, we ensure that the model and image have the proper device and dtype, and remove the gradient from all model parameters.

 To learn more about any of these steps and why we take them, read [](deep_nets).